michalgrzegorczyk-dev/habit-tracker-app/README.md

 Quickly written Habit Tracker just to get familiar with AnalogJS and SPARTAN tech stack.

 Local storage used only, ClaudeAI overused.
 I know RxAngular/State is overused, code is ugly, and I do not use server from AnalogJS.
+No rules.

 Maybe to-do: <br>
 - [ ] PWA/Offline